amohapatra3/amohapatra3.github.io/website/docs/about.md

 In 2020, a teaching assistant (TA) for a linguistics class that I was taking had mentioned working as a technical writer.
 It was the first semester of a COVID-riddled sophomore year.
 I wasn't thinking about my career then, but somewhere in the back of my mind, I made note of technical writing as a potential future profession.

 By late 2021, I was a junior who was actively looking for internships.
 I had already applied to a handful of tech internships when the memory of my old TA resurfaced.
 I took a moment to explore the profession more closely and realized it made perfect sense.
-Technical writing was the perfect convergence of my academic background, and the idea of helping customers accomplish their goals with technology by learning and documenting it seemed very rewarding.
+Technical writing was the perfect convergence of my academic background, and the idea of helping customers accomplish their goals with technology by learning and documenting the technology seemed very rewarding.
 With this realization, my internship search was more focused, and I eventually found an opportunity at AWS.

-Years after deciding to pursue technical writing professionally, I'm happy to say that it's been as enjoyable as I thought it would be.
+Years after deciding to pursue technical writing professionally, I'm happy to say that it's mostly been as enjoyable as I thought it would be.

 ## Professional journey